romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 Well, now that you know that having accurate time estimates for software projects is simply not possible, as a manager you can [choose more realistic contract approaches](https://www.youtube.com/playlist?list=PLhE6PVDdZ3dLSS42FLcwYLcH3pldS71MT), or you can [assume the risks of doing fixed-everything contracts](http://blog.salsitasoft.com/why-we-dont-do-fixed-price-software-projects/), based on those more-than-likely-wrong time estimates.
 But if you choose the latter, don’t blame developers when deadlines are not met.

 If you have a team of professional and commited developers, they will be doing their best all the time, trying to do things as quickly as they can (as [@dhh](https://twitter.com/dhh) says, [ASAP is implied](https://twitter.com/dhh/status/584745462445518848)).
 Sadly, too many times managers end up using the whip to make developers achieve the impossible.
-At the end, the imposible is not achieved, software quality goes down because of the rush (causing more delays due to constant bugfixing and poor code-maintainability), team morale is almost cero, everyone suffers burnout and the customer gets angry.
+At the end, the imposible is not achieved, software quality goes down because of the rush (causing more delays due to constant bugfixing and poor code-maintainability), team morale is almost zero, everyone suffers burnout and the customer gets angry.
 Nobody wins.

 That being said, even if you use fixed-price contracts (or <em>"fixed-everything"</em> contracts), the approach I will describe below will help you minimize problems, by following an iterative and incremental development process.
 With this approach, your team will always work in the most important features, releasing an incremental version of the product every few weeks.
 By doing this, you will always have working software to ship to your customer.
 If the deadline arrives and the project is not finished, at least the X more important features will be developed.
 And working software will be available.
 Moreover, if you manage to involve your customer in the process, you will benefit from showing her the incremental releases.
 Among other things, you will get valuable feedback, anticipate changes and build trust.
 Therefore, customer relationships will improve and contract changes will become easier to deal with.
 Nonetheless, the best part of this approach is that you will also be able to calculate more-realistic release dates, without asking developers for time estimates.

 ##2.
-The solution: Calculating release dates based on (project-dependant) Team Velocity with Scrum
+The solution: Calculating release dates based on Team Velocity, using Story Points and following Scrum

-So, as a manager, how can Scrum help you?
+So, as a manager, how can Scrum and Story Points help you?

 Unfortunately, Scrum has become kind of a buzzword in the last few years and many people in the software industry say they use Scrum when in reality they are not following many of the key principles...
 If you are new to Scrum, I encourage you to read [The Scrum Guide](http://www.scrumguides.org/) which is a fantastic 16-pages document written by the creators of the framework describing its principles.
 Also, if you are new to User Stories, [here](https://www.scrumalliance.org/community/articles/2010/april/new-to-user-stories) you can find a great article comparing User Stories, use cases and requirements.
 Too tired to read?
 Then a good alternative are these [great videos about the scrum framework](http://scrumtrainingseries.com/).

-Once familiar to the Scrum Framework, all we need to do to get much more accurate time estimates for our software project, is to follow 4 simple steps that I will describe below.
-If you follow these steps properly, you will get infinitely more accurate time estimates than the ones you may get by asking developers.
+Once familiar to the Scrum Framework, all we need to do to get more accurate time estimates for our software project, is to follow 4 simple steps that I will describe below.
+If you follow these steps properly, you will get more accurate time estimates than the ones you may get by asking developers, besides avoiding all the misunderstandings time estimates create.
 And what is even better, you will be able to rearrange the pending features (adding, removing or moving them) and get approximate release dates automatically.

 ###2.1.
 Create a Product Backlog with User Stories as a first step